9 Ideas to Simplify Your Online Life

 I believe that we ought to distance ourselves from our online life to experience the richness of the offline world.
 How do we do that?
 By simplifying what we deal with online on a day-to-day basis.
-Not only will it help makes us more efficient with our online activities, it will also give us some ‘time off’ to get away from our matters on the Web.
+Not only will it help make us more efficient with our online activities, but it will also give us some time off to get away from our matters on the web.

-Here are 10 basic tips you might consider using to help straighten out the mess.
+Here are nine tips you might consider using to help straighten out the mess.

 1. Block Out Distractions

 There you are, working on your latest report that needs to be submitted by the end of the day.
 You probably have either Facebook or some instant messaging chat going on in the background.